 Third Eye is a ‘Tools’ category application on the Android Play Store.
-The application is rated for age 3+.
+The application is rated for ages 3+.
 The latest version of the application is 1.1.1.
-The app received its latest update on March 8, 2017.
+The app received its latest update on Oct 28, 2022.
 It functions on devices running Android 4.0 or higher and can be downloaded and used free of cost.
 The application has in-app purchases and contains ads.

 Pros of the Application

-- As elucidated in the “use” section of this review, the application helps users catch people who try to access their device in an unauthorized manner.
+- As elucidated in the “use” section of this review, the application helps users catch people who try to access their devices in an unauthorized manner.

 - It notifies the users on the notification bar about the number of wrong attempts in unlocking the device.